 Commercial and corporate litigation

-Jun 2021-present: Counsel for the Saint Aubin Group in a series of proceedings before the Supreme Court of Mauritius to resist winding-up and enforcement of disputed debts against significant assets.
+Jun 2021-Sep 2021: Counsel for the Saint Aubin Group in a series of proceedings before the Supreme Court of Mauritius to resist winding-up and enforcement of disputed debts against significant assets.

-Nov 2020-present: Acting for a real estate promoter in a dispute against a local bank regarding the enforcement of a performance bond.
+Nov 2020-Nov 2021: Counsel for a real estate promoter in a dispute against a local bank regarding the enforcement of a performance bond.
 The dispute raises important questions regarding the operation of a performance bond as a security instrument under Mauritius law, in particular whether the beneficiary has a direct and immediate action against the issuer of the bond without having to first seek remedies against the principal party under the construction agreement.

-Oct 2020-present: Acting for a private equity investment vehicle in a dispute relating to an outstanding loan in the amount of USD 6.7 million given to a deceased shareholder and the company’s refusal to register the purported transfer of shares to the estate of that shareholder.
+Oct 2020-Sep 2021: Acting for a private equity investment vehicle in a dispute relating to an outstanding loan in the amount of USD 6.7 million given to a deceased shareholder and the company’s refusal to register the purported transfer of shares to the estate of that shareholder.

 Oct 2020-present: Acting for an investment company in insolvency proceedings before the Bankruptcy Division of the Supreme Court against a corporate guarantor for recovery of an undisputed MUR 15 million debt.
 The dispute raises an important question as to whether the service of a statutory demand on an insolvent debtor is abusive in the circumstances where it may be possible for the creditor to enforce its debt against a security provided by the debtor.